- Where is Nepal located? Where is Nepal in Asia?

 From east to west there are 129 languages spoken in Nepal.
 People from 123 ethnic groups inhabit the mountains, valleys, hills, and plains of this vibrant country.
 Each of these groups has its own language and culture.

-If you look in the globe or world map, Nepal is that tiny rectangular piece of land wedged between the two Asian giants, China and India.
-The country is located in South Asia, at a latitude of 28° North and longitude of 24° East.
-It lies in the temperate zone towards the north of Tropic of Cancer.
+If you look at the globe or world map, Nepal is that tiny rectangular piece of land wedged between the two Asian giants, China and India.
+The country is located in South Asia, at a latitude of 28° North and a longitude of 24° East.
+It lies in the temperate zone north of the Tropic of Cancer.
 It's situated primarily in the Himalayas, but also includes parts of the Indo-Gangetic Plain.

 - Nepal Geologically Location: Nepal is situated in the Himalayas, a mountain range that also includes Mount Everest, the world's highest peak.